 How to See the Flamingos in Celestun

-Now that you have arrived in Celestun, you need to know where to see the flamingos.
-To see the flamingos in Celestun, a trip must be arranged from the marina located just before you enter the town proper.
+To see the flamingos in Celestun, you will need to take a boat ride.
+Boat rides can be arranged from the marina located just before you enter the town proper.
 Prices are negotiated by the boat meaning the more people involved the cheaper the price per person.
 Prices generally start between $1,500 – $1,600 Mexican pesos for the full boat and can be negotiated depending on your skillset.

 Where to Stay in Celestun